vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 Open Philanthropy described
 [here](https://www.openphilanthropy.org/blog/givewells-top-charities-are-increasingly-hard-beat).
 But
-I haven't done too much analysis of FMP's activities to the point where I could say anything concrete about them beyoond these general priors.
+I haven't done too much analysis of FMP's activities to the point where I could say anything concrete about them beyond these general priors.

 For my donation, thus, I strictly considered *only* the two things I